 About Kristy Deetz

 At present, she has separate series of work in painting, sculpture, and digital media.
 Using the trope of draped fabric her work challenges and plays with expectations of what painting does as it lies on the crease of abstraction and representation.
 This evolving exploration uses different painting media in each series and investigates Deleuze’s ideas from The Fold where internal versus external and virtual verses actual to challenge and play with expectations of what painting does as it lies on the crease of abstraction and representation.
-Recent series include Veil Paintings, Holidays Unfolding, and Through the Veil.
+Recent series include Disrupted Gardens, Holidays Unfolding, and Through the Veil.

 Carved wooden reliefs painted with encaustic, her “book” series are visual metaphors of the book form and autobiographical explorations.
 Playing off of concepts such as palimpsest, aporia, and table of contents—these pieces operate as visual puns and connect ideas of language to body and earth.
 Her new work in digital media revisions images from her drapery paintings into landscapes that play with the idea of mise en abyme, “placing into infinity” or “placing into the abyss,” to formally create a fractal space of endless reflexivity.